 - Mental Health

 - Children’s Activities

 This was such an amazing event.
 Thank you for having us!― Coelette, parent

 Thank you for hosting such a wonderful event.
 My family and I greatly enjoyed it!― RW, parent

-We could not do this without your continued love, encouragement, and support.
+We could not do this year after year without your continued love, encouragement, and support.

 Kwanzaa is an annual celebration of African-American culture which is held from December 26 to January 1, culminating in gift-giving and a feast of faith, called Karamu Ya Imani.

 It was created by Maulana Karenga and first celebrated in 1966!

 To uphold the mission of educating our children and celebrating our greatness, we deemed it necessary to bring this celebration of black history culture and tradition to the fore front where it belongs.